mattgwagner/mattgwagner/cv.md

   <img src="http://stackoverflow.com/users/flair/51270.png" width="208" height="58" alt="profile for MattGWagner at Stack Overflow, Q&amp;A for professional and enthusiast programmers" title="profile for MattGWagner at Stack Overflow, Q&amp;A for professional and enthusiast programmers">
 </a>

+## Summary

 I am an experienced and enthusiastic technical leader, helping to develop and mentor distributed engineering teams for over ten years.
 I have experience in companies ranging from the Fortune 50 to start-ups, and couple that with over seven years of United States Army in the Florida National Guard.
 I am passionate about my craft, endeavoring to produce outstanding results in whatever I'm tasked to do.
+I enjoy mentoring and speaking and have given many internal and public talks on my work.

 ----------